skywaybridge.comments2017/2018 ē updated: 04.24.23

 01.09.18, Crystal M., facebook, The reality of injuries due to jumping before you drown are what made me rule out the bridge in my suicide plans.
 I thank the original incarnation of the Skyway site for that. (and we appreciate you being here to say so.)

 10.25.17, anon, A boy, about 15 yrs old ran away from home and jumped off Skyway due to school abuse. (a beginning, middle, and an end, yet a stark lack of detail.)

-10.10.17, Arazay M., Thunder Bay, ON., Canada, This is kinda creep, considering it keeps track of all the suicides that has occurred here (if we had a dollar for every time we were called "kinda creep", we'd have a dollar.)
+10.10.17, Arazay M., Thunder Bay, ON., Canada, This is kinda creep, considering it keeps track of all the suicides that has occurred here (you are the first one to call us "kinda creep". that's a lie!)

 10.05.17, Sylvester H., San Francisco, date: October 5th, 1986, My great-great aunt jumped from a bridge.
 It was on a hiking trail, in the Lost Coast (in northern California).
 We never got to see her again, not even her body.
 By we, I mean my parents. their parents.
 It took the life out of everything she touched, my mom would say.
 No news was ever posted of this, for their was no search.
 She rests in the waves now, sleeping with the dolphins and whales.
 My tears are devoted to her.